jrmi/muray/README.md

 # muray

-Online clone of rampart and castle-combat a game for two player
+Online clone of rampart and castle-combat a two player game